 Tax Implications for Nonprofit Business Activities

-Any profit from "related" business activities, or those that help sustain their primary mission, is tax-exempt.
-Unrelated business activity, however, is subject to the unrelated business Income tax (UBIT).
+Any income from "related" business activities, or those that help sustain a nonprofit's primary mission, is tax-exempt.
+Unrelated business activity, however, may be subject to UBIT.

 The Difference Between Related and Unrelated Business Activity

-Let's use an example of a museum that offers summer courses to high school students in art appreciation for a fee.
-Since the museum's mission involves educating the public about art, the proceeds from such courses are tax-exempt.
+For example, a museum offers summer courses to high school students in art appreciation for a fee.
+Since the museum's mission involves educating the public about art, the proceeds from such classes are likely tax-exempt.

 The IRS says that unrelated business activity has these three attributes: